AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/GetInheritedElements.md

 ObjectWithBaseClass.GetInheritedElements Method
 ===============================================
-AutomationML 2.1 APIGets a collection of InternalElement objects that are inherited from base classes.
+Gets a collection of InternalElement objects that are inherited from base classes.
 As default, the own InternalElements are included in the enumeration.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)